 - If breastfeeding is not an option, use a store-bought iron-fortified infant formula for the first 12 months.

 - Talk to your doctor before using soy-based formulas.
+There is no evidence that soy-based formula will prevent your child from developing an allergy.

 - Since vitamin D is already added to infant formula, most full-term babies who are formula-fed don’t need a supplement.
 However, formula-fed babies in northern communities should receive a supplement of 400 IU/day from October to April to ensure they have enough vitamin D.